- Assistant Professor of Neurological Surgery

-Dr. Babacar Cisse, Leon Levy Research Fellow at the Feil Family Brain and Mind Research Institute, is a board-certified, award-winning neurosurgeon who performs a wide range of surgical procedures for brain and spine conditions.
-He has a special expertise in primary and metastatic brain and spinal tumors.
+Dr. Babacar Cisse, Leon Levy Research Fellow at the Feil Family Brain and Mind Research Institute, is a board-certified, award-winning neurosurgeon who performs a wide range of neurosurgical procedures.
+He has a special expertise in primary and metastatic brain and spinal tumors as well as in trigeminal neuralgia.
 He utilizes multiple modern and advanced techniques for the achievement of the safest outcomes for his patients.
 These techniques include neuro-navigation, ultrasound, advanced imaging, motor and speech mapping, and endoscopic and minimally invasive techniques.

 Dr. Cisse is fluent in English, French, Arabic, and Wolof.